yoyotone/rfcs/0002-crypto-conditions/0002-crypto-conditions.md

 : is an arbitrary octet string which will be prepended to the message during validation of the sub-fulfillment.

 subcondition
-: is the condition derived from the sub-fulfillment of this parent fulfillment.
+: is the index of the sub-fulfillment

 ### Validating {#prefix-sha-256-condition-type-validating}